-Pupils are not allowed to carry their own medicines.
-This is done through our first aiders

-Where it is not possible for pupils to carry their own medicines or devices, they are held in suitable locations that can be accessed quickly and easily.
+With the exception of inhalers and EpiPen's pupils are not allowed to carry their own medicines.
+This is done through our first aiders, they are held in suitable locations that can be accessed quickly and easily.

 If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so.
 Instead, the procedure agreed in the pupil's IHP is followed.
 Following such an event, parents/carers are informed so that alternative options can be considered.